Tools4everBV/HelloID-Conn-Prov-Source-OrtecWS/readme.md

 ### Requirements

+- This connector requires an **on-premise HelloID Agent** to be installed and running.
+- The **IP addresses of the HelloID Agent server must be whitelisted by Ortec**.
+Please contact Ortec support to arrange this.

-- You must request API access from **Ortec**.
-They are responsible for:
+- **API access must be requested from Ortec**.
+They are responsible for configuring the SOAP API and providing the following connection details:
-  - Enabling the API for your environment.
+  - **Base URL**: The base URL of the OrtecWS SOAP API (e.g., `https://t4e-weu-soapsvc1-p.ortec-hosting.com`)
-  - Supplying the **Base URL**, **Server Name**, **API Key**, **API Username**, and **API Password**.
+  - **Server Name**: The name of the server used in the SOAP endpoint path (e.g., `T4E_WEU_OWS_P`)
+  - **API Key**: A pre-shared key (PSK) used to authenticate SOAP requests
+  - **API Username** and **API Password**: Credentials required to authenticate with the OrtecWS API

-- The connector expects two additional settings:
+- The connector requires two configuration settings to define the import window for shift data:
-  - `HistoricalDays`: Number of days in the past from which shift data will be imported.
+  - `HistoricalDays`: The number of days in the past from which shifts should be imported.
-    - Max allowed by Ortec is 2 days.
-If you need a wider window, you’ll have to request it from them.
+    - The Ortec API supports a maximum of **2 historical days**.
+Contact Ortec if you require a larger window.
-  - `FutureDays`: Number of days in the future from which shift data will be imported.
+  - `FutureDays`: The number of days in the future from which shifts should be imported.
-    - Max allowed by Ortec is 7 days.
-You can also request a change via Ortec.
+    - The Ortec API supports a maximum of **7 future days**.
+Contact Ortec if you require a larger window.

+- **Ensure Aggregation Values Match Between Sources**
+  - The OrtecWS source connector is not a full source.
+Its purpose is to **aggregate to the existing HR source** with employee shift data.
+This happens through **aggregation based on the `ExternalId`** of the primary source.
+Make sure the **aggregation value in the primary source matches the aggregation value in OrtecWS**, otherwise shift data won’t link correctly to the person.

+- **Verify department codes in OrtecWS correspond to the codes used in the primary HR source**
+  - Often, OrtecWS uses the short code (shortName) instead of the internal ID.
+  - For Beaufort, use the shortName in the departments script and mapping, not the ID.
+  - Confirm codes match on both sides to avoid breaking business rules or dynamic/sub permissions.

 ### Connection settings